• Skip to primary navigation

 Foot Muscle Weakness

 The arch is like a bridge and the muscles inside the foot tie the two ends of the bridge together.
-These muscles help keep the ends from separating when force is put through the foot.
+These muscles are part of the system that keeps the arch from flattening when weight is put on the foot.

 Arch Muscles

-In addition to supporting the arch, the muscles inside the foot (also known as intrinsic muscles) compress the many joints of the foot.
-Doing so assists the larger muscles of the lower leg in raising the arch.
+Besides supporting the arch, the muscles inside the foot (known as the foot intrinsic muscles) stabilize the many joints of the foot.
+Doing so assists the larger muscles of the lower leg in raising the height of the arch.

-The muscles inside the foot may be weak or function poorly.
-One of the core exercises for flat feet is the short foot.
+For a person with flat feet, the muscles inside the foot may be weak or functioning poorly.
+One of the core exercises for flat feet to target these muscles is the short foot.

 Short Foot Exercise for Arch Muscle Strengthening